 2/ New Delhi

-As the capital of India has a huge amount to offer any expat.
+As the capital of India has a huge amount to offer any expat living in India.
 It’s a relatively safe city and already houses a large expat community so it won’t take long to settle in.
 There are of course plenty of career opportunities and there’s a great infrastructure in place.
 Which makes it all the easier to enjoy the social and cultural delights Delhi has to offer.
 Childcare is also very inexpensive if you have a younger family to cater for.
 The main drawback is that – as with any bustling city – pollution levels are high.

 Chennai is well known as a strong IT hub in India – so often attracts expats.
 But it also made our list because it is one of the safest places in India (especially for women), and was branded the 9th best cosmopolitan city in the world by Lonely Planet in 2015.
 It again boasts beautiful temples and is rich in culture and nightlife, but you’ll find it is less hectic in comparison to some of India’s other major cities.
 It also boasts excellent schools and the estimated cost of living for a family of 4 is around $1,232 USD a month.